NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/3-MQTT.md

 ```

 This probably illustrates that I should have thought more carefully about the JSON structure of the sensor data, or broken the individual sensors out into different MQTT topics.

+Think about (and discuss) how the sensor data could be better structured.

 ## Sending MQTT messages